 Greek culture, which began 2000 years after Egypt, had an entirely different belief system, much more centered on themselves than the gods.
 “Man is the measure” is a fitting description of their worldview.
 Greek gods took human form, with all too human flaws—Greek myths center on those feats and foibles.
 And humans, believing that they were almost divine, achieved miracles: innovations in mathematics, astronomy, philosophy, and the arts that are the cornerstone of our world today.

-You’ll see these ideas carried out no matter how you enter the Greek Antiquities; you can enter following the flags for the Venus de Milo from the lobby, or directly from your tour of Egypt.
+*You’ll see these ideas carried out no matter how you enter the Greek Antiquities, which are located in the Sully Wing.
+You can enter following the flags for the Venus de Milo from the lobby, or directly from your tour of Egypt.

-Greek pottery was initially used as tomb markers.
+On mainland Greece, pottery made from a distinctive reddish clay was initially used as tomb markers.
 The earliest, from the Geometric period, is just that—with lines, or registers of geometric patterns, dominated by funeral scenes of abstract figures.
 An unusual ceramic Bell from Thebes presents one of those geometric figures in three dimensions.
 Several of these have been found, and it’s assumed they would have had a ritual function, but little more is known.

 By the Archaic period, pottery shifted from funerary use to public use and trade.
 Large kraters served as punch bowls; smaller vessels like amphora and oinochoe were used for pouring wine.
 Greek pottery is distinctive, using orange and black.
 The earliest black figure pottery was created by forming the vessel with the orange clay found around Athens (the center of Greek pottery), painting it with black slip (paint), then etching out the designs to reveal the orange clay background (called the sgraffito technique).
 A little later, red figure pottery was developed using the same process—but now the the figures themselves are created in sgraffito, with much more attention to the figures.